thomasnield/tom-sync/README.md

 **Lazy Initialization**

-The Lazy Initialization wrappers streamline the task of deferring the calculation of a value, and doing so in a threadsafe manner.
+The Lazy Initialization wrappers streamline the task of deferring and caching the calculation of a value, and doing so in a threadsafe manner.

 `LazyObject<BigDecimal> balance = LazyObject.forSupplier(() -> calculateBalance(financeDate));`